 Once your team has registered for the race you will receive updates or changes via the email you provide.
 Also, video updates and other information will be posted on the SEA to SEA Race Facebook Page.

-In order to speed up the check-in process on race day, please download and fill in the ARGeorgia Liability Waiver for each team member, and bring to the race with you at check-in.
+In order to speed up the check-in process on race day, please download and fill in the ARGeorgia Liability Waiver for each team member, and bring it to the race with you to check-in.

-Rules List is required for review and to be carried during the race.
+Rules List is required to review and a copy to be carried during all races.